 |Gender: Minimize the use of “he/she”, “he and she” and “she or he”.|

 |High/Tall: Use “high” to express a lofty position, such as the clouds are high.
 Use “tall” to express a great vertical dimension, such as the tall post.|

 Level 2 Approval.
 If, upon submittal in the Engineering Policy Revision Request Form, a proposed revision is determined to be a moderate technical change, if it requires specific expertise (e.g. structural design, etc.) or if it impacts more than one division, the proposal is processed as a Level 2 Ballot item.
-The District Engineers and select Division Directors/Engineers are provided 7 days to provide their comments to the Assistant Chief Engineer who will consider the idea before providing their decision to the Policy and Innovations Engineer.
-The Federal Highway Administration is given 10 working days to provide comment or approve the Engineering Policy Administrator.
-The revision is submitted on the Engineering Policy Revision Request Form.
+The District Engineers and Division Directors/Engineers are provided 10 business days to provide their comments to the Assistant Chief Engineer who will consider the idea before providing a decision to the Policy and Innovations Engineer.
+The Federal Highway Administration is given 10 working days to provide comment or concurrence with the Policy and Innovations Engineer.
 Upon approval any associated documents and the EPG will be revised as necessary.

 Level 3 Approval.
 If, upon submittal in the Engineering Policy Revision Request Form, a proposed revision is determined to be a complex technical change, contentious, has high cost or impacts MoDOT's external conduct of business, the proposal is processed as a Level 3 Ballot item.
-The District Engineers and select Division Directors/Engineers are provided 7 days to provide their comments to the Chief Engineer who will consider the idea before providing their decision to the Policy and Innovations Engineer.
-The Federal Highway Administration is provided 10 working days to provide comment or approve the proposal.
+The District Engineers and select Division Directors/Engineers are provided 10 business days to provide their comments to the Chief Engineer who will consider the idea before providing their decision to the Policy and Innovations Engineer.
+The Federal Highway Administration is provided 10 business days to provide comment or concur with the proposal.
 Upon approval, any associated documents and the EPG will be revised as necessary.